Programmer-govind/cepialabs_assignments/react_assignment/student_management_dashboard/README.md

 - **Navbar**: Navigation with active route highlighting and favorites count.
 - **Home Page**: Welcome message, theme switcher (light/dark mode), and motivational quote.
-- **Students Page**: Fetches student data from JSONPlaceholder API, displays in cards with options to view profile or add to favorites.
+- **Students Page**: Fetches student data from DummyJSON API, displays in cards with options to view profile or add to favorites.
 Includes loading and error states.
 - **Student Details Page**: Dynamic route to view individual student details, with add to favorites and back button.
 - **Favorites Page**: Manage favorite students with remove and clear all options.
 - **About Page**: Static information about the project.
 - **Persistent Storage**: Favorites and theme preferences are saved to localStorage for persistence across sessions.
+- **Modern UI**: Professional design with gradients, shadows, responsive layout, and smooth transitions.

 ## Technologies Used